Explainable Deep Learning: A Field Guide for the Uninitiated: Methods for Explaining DNNs

 \subsubsection{Attention Mechanisms}

 DNNs can be endowed with attention mechanisms that simultaneously preserve or even improve their performance and have explainable outputs expressing their operations.
-An attention mechanism~\shortcite{vaswani2017attention,devlin2019bert,teney2018tips,xie2019visual} learns conditional distribution over given input units, composing a weighted contextual vector for downstream processing.
-The attention weights can be generated in multiple ways, such as by calculating cosine similarity~\shortcite{graves2014neural}, adding additive model structure, such as several fully connected layers, to explicitly generate attention weights~\shortcite{bahdanau2014neural}, leveraging the matrix dot-product~\shortcite{luong2015effective} or scaled dot-product~\shortcite{vaswani2017attention}, and so on.
-Attention mechanisms have shown to improve DNN performance for particular types of tasks, including tasks on ordered inputs as seen in natural language processing~\shortcite{vaswani2017attention,devlin2019bert} and multi-modal fusion such as visual question answering~\shortcite{anderson2018bottom}.
-It is worth noting that recently there appear some interesting discussions on whether or not attention can be counted as an explanation tool~\shortcite{jain2019attention,wiegreffe2019attention}, however we would like to leave such discussions to the readers for further exploration.\\
+An attention mechanism~\cite{vaswani2017attention,devlin2019bert,teney2018tips,xie2019visual} learns conditional distribution over given input units, composing a weighted contextual vector for downstream processing.
+The attention weights can be generated in multiple ways, such as by calculating cosine similarity~\cite{graves2014neural}, adding additive model structure, such as several fully connected layers, to explicitly generate attention weights~\cite{bahdanau2014neural}, leveraging the matrix dot-product~\cite{luong2015effective} or scaled dot-product~\cite{vaswani2017attention}, and so on.
+Attention mechanisms have shown to improve DNN performance for particular types of tasks, including tasks on ordered inputs as seen in natural language processing~\cite{vaswani2017attention,devlin2019bert} and multi-modal fusion such as visual question answering~\cite{anderson2018bottom}.
+It is worth noting that recently some interesting discussions have been raised on whether or not attention can be counted as an explanation tool~\cite{jain2019attention,wiegreffe2019attention}; this will be discussed in Section \ref{section:evaluation}.